cschpc/gpaw-on-KNL/README.md

 standard memory in addition to the 16GB of high-bandwidth MCDRAM memory in a KNL processor.

+As a reference for the [performance comparisons](#performance), CSC's Sisu supercomputer (Cray XC40) was used.
+In Sisu, each node has two 12-core Haswell CPUs (Intel Xeon E5-2690v3) running at 2.6GHz and 64GB of standard DDR4 memory.

 ### Building software

 Standard version of GPAW should be compiled using the Intel compile